 |Funding Program:||Roads of Strategic Importance

-- improve road safety and reduce congestion for all road users
+- Improve road safety for all road users

-The Australian Government has committed $22 million towards the project.
+The Australian Government has committed $200 million towards the $250 million project.

 Disclaimer: The material contained in this site is made available